 We encourage parents to check students out between class changes to help limit classroom interruptions.
-Also, due to classroom interruptions, we strongly encourage you not to pick students up after 4:00 p.m. unless prior approval has been received from the principal.
+Also, due to classroom interruptions, we strongly encourage you not to pick students up after 4:00 p.m.

 CHANGING CLASSES

 Five minutes is the time allowed to change classes.
 Students are expected to be in their classrooms on time as tardies will be kept by teachers.